Last Updated on 1 month by The Mintly Team

 Benefits of Lab-grown Diamonds

-Lab diamonds are different from natural diamonds in that they are artificially created – man-made in a laboratory, instead of naturally produced on the earth, like regular diamonds.
+Lab Grown Diamonds are Man Made ones in the Lab.
+Regular Diamonds or Natural diamonds come from the Earth.
 Fundamentally, this is the only difference.
 Lab diamonds look and feel just like natural diamonds.
 They’re available in all kinds of shapes and sizes, and if you had a lab diamond and a natural diamond in front of you, it would be virtually impossible to tell the difference.
 They even have almost identical chemical structures.
 Despite all the similarities, there is a growing gulf in price, resale value, and overall desirability for lab-created diamonds vs. natural diamonds.

 Natural diamonds are created by nature, as a result of intense heat and pressure, formed over the course of billions of years.
 Lab-grown diamonds are created in a laboratory, and often produced in just a matter of weeks.
 There is a tiny chemical difference between the two, as natural diamonds often contain a very small amount of nitrogen, while synthetic diamonds do not.
 This is the only inherent difference though – even the US Federal Trade Commission, or FTC, classes man-made diamonds as “real” diamonds, due to the gem’s carbon-based chemical makeup.